What is a “Dispensation”?

 It would be more accurate to say that some dispensational features are not applicable today, such as animal sacrifice.
 That does not mean that we cannot learn valuable lessons from how God dealt with man in past dispensations, or how he will deal with man in the future.

 What Does it Mean to Interpret Dispensationally?

 To interpret the Bible dispensationally means to give adequate consideration to the specific dispensational characteristics of a passage.
-This includes both the characteristics of the dispensation under which the passage was written, and the features of the dispensation concerning which the passage pertains.
-For example, a passage written under the Law might prophesy certain features of the kingdom age (the millennium), which is yet future.
-In order to understand the passage, the interpreter must understand the dispensational characteristics both at the time the passage was spoken (the Law) and concerning which the passage pertains (the millennium).
+This includes both the characteristics of the dispensation under which the passage was composed, and the features of the dispensation concerning which the passage pertains.
+For example, a passage written under the Law might prophesy certain features of the millennium, which is yet future.
+In order to understand the passage, the interpreter must understand the dispensational characteristics both at the time the passage was spoken or written (the Law) and concerning which the passage pertains (the millennium).
 To indiscriminately apply such statements to the present dispensation would be to take the passage out of its dispensational (historio-theological) context.